Daniel Ortega: Foreign policy

-Ortega has said that Assad's victory in the 2014 election is an important step to "attain peace in Syria and a clear cut evidence that the Syrian people trust their president as a national leader and support his policies which aim at maintaining Syria's sovereignty and unity".
+Ortega stated that the victory of Bashar al-Assad in the 2014 Syrian election was an important step to "attain peace in Syria and a clear cut evidence that the Syrian people trust their president as a national leader and support his policies which aim at maintaining Syria's sovereignty and unity".

 Ortega attended the swearing-in ceremony of Nicolás Maduro for his second term on 10 January 2019.

 In an interview with Max Blumenthal in August 2019, Ortega stated that he was open to the idea of Bernie Sanders (who had visited him in 1985) winning the US presidency in 2020 and that Sanders's message "goes in the right direction for the U.S. to become a pole of peace, development, and cooperation".

 Environmental policy

 In 2016, Daniel Ortega did not sign the Paris Agreement because he felt the deal did not do enough to protect the climate, although he later changed his mind.
 Moreover, Nicaragua rejected projects of mining of the Canadian group B2 Gold which could represent a threat to the environment.
 According to government estimates, Nicaragua has passed from 25% renewable electricity to 52% between 2007 and 2016.